Project Update

 What is a Transit-Oriented Area?

 A Transit-Oriented Area, as defined by the provincial government, is an area within 800 metres of SkyTrain stations where specific rules apply.
-These regulations promote high-density, mixed-use development near transit to increase housing and reduce reliance on car.
+These regulations promote high-density, mixed-use development near transit to increase housing and reduce reliance on cars.

-• Follow the minimum densities and heights set by the Province
+- Allow the minimum densities and heights set by the Province

 The City of Coquitlam is updating land use plans in Southwest Coquitlam to guide growth in areas just outside provincially designated Transit-Oriented Areas (TOAs) and along key corridors such as Austin and Como Lake Avenues.
-This work supports the second phase of the Transit-Oriented Areas Update and builds on provincial housing legislation introduced in 2023.
+This work supports the second stage of the Transit-Oriented Areas Update and builds on provincial housing legislation introduced in 2023.

 We’re looking at how to:

-• Create smoother transitions in building heights and densities near SkyTrain stations
+- Create smoother transitions in building heights and densities near SkyTrain stations

-• Maintain housing choice, including townhouses
+- Maintain housing choice, including townhouses

-• Expand access to parks, shops and services
+- Expand access to parks, shops and services

-• Plan for future transportation improvements
+- Plan for future transportation improvements

 About the Southwest Shoulders and Corridors